brather1ng/RePoE/docs/gems.md

 ### `gems.json`

-Describes skill gems and skill gem effects only provided by mods.
+Describes skill gems and skill effects only provided by mods.

 The file is an object where each key is a GrantedEffects (skill) id that has its description object as value.
 That description object has the following fields: